-After talking to over 500 Minneapolis families this past year, we know that Minneapolis families consider many factors when it comes to deciding if a school will work for their student: Will my student be safe?
+We know that Minneapolis families consider many factors when it comes to deciding if a school will work for their student: Will my student be safe?
 Will they be treated fairly?
 Will they learn?

-Our school performance ratings are a reflection of the questions families ask themselves when they consider a school.
+The Minneapolis School Finder Rating is a reflection of the questions families ask themselves when they consider a school.
 We use publicly available data to measure student outcomes & experiences in academics & climate, as well as look at how a school is treating different students depending on their race/ethnicity or other identity.

 We also know that data does not tell the whole story.
-This is why we work closely with schools to have them represent themselves on their profiles by describing their academic program, culture, values & more.
+This is why we work closely with schools to have them represent themselves on their profiles by describing their academic program, values, & more.
 We encourage you to look at an entire school’s profile when deciding if this school could be a good fit for your student.

 Performance ratings for schools are based on a single year of data.
 We look at three performance areas: